Overview of average weight for women

 - Non-Hispanic Black: 186.1 pounds

-Because your height and muscle tone impact your weight, number of pounds alone is not enough to tell if you are a healthy weight.
+Because your height and muscle tone impact your weight, the number of pounds alone is not enough to tell if you are a healthy weight.
 Body mass index (BMI) is one way to measure if you’re overweight or obese.
 The higher your BMI, the greater your risk for obesity-related conditions like heart disease, high blood pressure, type 2 diabetes, and some cancers.

 Your BMI is your weight in kilograms divided by your height in meters squared.
 Or you can just find an online BMI calculator like the one on the National Heart, Lung, and Blood Institute’s website.
+BMI ranges are as follows:

 Here’s a look at a range of heights and their healthy weight ranges based on BMI: